 Description

-This study aims to compare adherence to oral mercaptopurine and methotrexate during the first 84-day cycle of maintenance therapy for adolescent and young adult patients with Acute Lymphoblastic Leukemia on pediatric-based regimens between those who receive the high intensity text message intervention and those who receive standard-of-care.
+The study will begin with a 28-day pilot phase where participants will be asked to complete questionnaires to determine if the text message intervention is acceptable to participants.
+In the efficacy phase, the study will compare adherence to oral mercaptopurine and methotrexate between those who receive the high intensity text message intervention and those who receive standard-of-care.
 It is believed that high-intensity text messages will increase patient adherence within cycle 1.

 Eligibility